atdemarco/svrlsmgui/README.md

 1. Click the bright green button at the top right of this website that says "Clone or Download" and choose Download ZIP to download the master zip file.
 [This link](https://github.com/atdemarco/svrlsmgui/archive/master.zip) jumps right to the file.

 2. Now that the master zip is downloaded, make sure MATLAB is installed.
-Now open it.

 If it's not installed, first [download it from MATLAB's website](https://www.mathworks.com/login?uri=https%3A%2F%2Fwww.mathworks.com%2Fdownloads%2Flatest_release) (may have to create a login).
 Your University may have a campus-wide "Total Academic Headcount" license, you can check on your University's website/IT services or use  MATLAB's [lookup tool](https://www.mathworks.com/academia/tah-support-program/eligibility/index.html).

-2. Unzip the master zip file and place the resulting files....

-3. You'll need these toolboxes
+3. Open MATLAB.

+4. Add the svrlsmgui subdirectory onto your MATLAB path.

-4. Add SPM to the path. if spm is in the toolbox directory for matlab, add it to the path, e.g.: addpath(toolboxdir('spm12'))
+5. Add SPM to the path if it is not added. if spm is in the toolbox directory for matlab, add it to the path, e.g.: addpath(toolboxdir('spm12'))

-Add the subdirectories to the path.

-4. Pop up white window
+6. Make sure you either have the MATLAB Machine Learning toolbox or libSVM installed and visible to MATLAB.

-5. Run the svrlsmgui command OR click the svrlsmgui.fig icon.
+7. Run the svrlsmgui command OR click the svrlsmgui.fig icon.

 ## This section incomplete